The following entry is a record in the “Catalogue of Catastrophe” – a list of failed or troubled projects from around the world.

 The tool had been developed in-house in 2011 and was built using a series of Excel spreadsheets.
 According to J.P.
 Morgan’s own report to their shareholders that was published following the disaster, the spreadsheets “had to be completed manually, by a process of copying and pasting data from one spreadsheet to another”.
 To pick what appears to be an appropriate word in this particular case: YIKES!
 Immediately any serious user of Excel would know that relying on copy and paste is risky business.
 One minor slip and the data you have isn’t what you thought it was.
 One accidental move and you can wipe out the embedded formulas without realizing what you’ve done.
 Relying on copy and paste in a tool that supported billion dollar transactions seems unfathomable to me.

 J.P.
 Morgan’s internal report into the incident illustrates how failures in the project that developed the tool were the driving forces that lead to the debacle.
 The report is interesting reading and illustrates that despite the financial risks involved a cavalier approach to developing the tool was used.
-According to the report six issues were contributing factors that left the London Whale with a tool that gave him the wrong advise.
+According to the report six issues were contributing factors that left the London Whale with a tool that gave him the wrong advice.
 Quoting from the report, the investigating committee found:

 - “Inadequate resources were dedicated to the development of the model.
 The individual who was responsible for the model’s development had not previously developed or implemented a VaR model, and was also not provided sufficient support – which he had requested – in developing the model.